StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 3. Capture the draws for further processing.
 In Turing that is ususally done using MCMCChains.jl, in StanSample.jl v4 it's mostly in the form of a DataFrame, a StanTable, a KeyedArray chains (obtained from AxisKeys.jl).

-4. For further processing, these projects nearly always convert chains to a DataFrame.
+4. For further processing, the projects nearly always convert chains to a DataFrame.

 5. Inspect the chains using statistical and visual methods.
 In many cases this will need one or more statistical packages and one of the graphical options.